 Built with Indexhibit

-Untold Stories' narrative objectifies outmoded imagery of blighted ‘Rust Belt’ cities and employs them as allegories to evoke questions about neighborhood decay and gentrification, segregation and integrated cities, generations of unemployment and economic redevelopment.
-The exhibition at The Tyler History Center functions as a case study of Youngstown, while at the Emily Davis Gallery it emphasizes Akron.
-Together the venues work hand in hand to query the social, political, economic, and racial crises faced by these legacy cities located 50 miles apart in Northeast Ohio.
-Both exhibitions will include Vanderpool’s imaginary realism prints and multiple videos of filmed first-person accounts with community members reflecting on the past, present, and future of their city in addition to curated archival materials she selected from The Mahoning Valley Historical Society at the Tyler History Center and the University of Akron Archives at the Emily Davis Gallery.
+Untold Stories is an ongoing project.
+The exhibition narrative objectifies outmoded imagery of blighted ‘Rust Belt’ cities and employs them as allegories to evoke questions about neighborhood decay and gentrification, segregation and integrated cities, generations of unemployment and economic redevelopment.
+The exhibition at The Tyler History Center functioned as a case study of Youngstown, while at the Emily Davis Gallery it emphasized Akron.
+Together the venues worked hand in hand to query the social, political, economic, and racial crises faced by these legacy cities located 50 miles apart in Northeast Ohio.

 Yes She Can: Women and the Steel Industry Panel

 Eliese Colette Goldbach, Noted author and former steel mill worker, Cleveland, Ohio

 Jacqueline Marino, Author and Associate Professor of Journalism, Kent State University

 Mary E. Triece, Author and Professor in the School of Communication and Director of the Women Studies Program, The University of Akron

 The exhibition and related programming is funded in part by both institutions and an ArtSTART grant from The Ohio Arts Council.